• Skip to primary navigation

 These jagirs, in the initial days, were carefully assessed so that their revenues were roughly equal to the salary of the mansabdar.

 However, in the later stage, there was a shortage of jagirs.
-Also the size of the jagirs started to shrink.
+Also, the size of the jagirs started to shrink.

 In the Aurengazeb era, the revenue collected by Mansabdars for the government was not enough to pay the salary assigned to them.

-Mansabdari System: Terms which you should understand
+Mansabdari System: Terms that you should understand

-1. Mashrut = conditional rank = which means an increase of sawar rank for a short period.
+- Mashrut = conditional rank = which means an increase of sawar rank for a short period.

-2. Tajwiz: Tajwiz was a petition presented by a nobleman to the emperor, recommending that an applicant be recruited as mansabdar.
+- Tajwiz: Tajwiz was a petition presented by a nobleman to the emperor, recommending that an applicant be recruited as mansabdar.

-3. Du-aspah and Sih-aspah: These were features added later to the Mansabdari system by Jahangir.
+- Du-aspah and Sih-aspah: These were features added later to the Mansabdari system by Jahangir.
 This is a system whereby the selected nobles could be allowed to maintain a larger quota of troopers, without raising their Zat rank.
 The system was popular as ‘du-aspah’ (a trooper with two horses) or ‘sih-aspah’ (a trooper with three horses) system.
 As you can understand, this was related to the sawar rank.

 Mansabdari System: Summary

-Mansab system was a grading system used by the Mughal rulers to fix the rank and salary of a Mansabdar, who were basically royal officers.
+The Mansab system was a grading system used by the Mughal rulers to fix the rank and salary of a Mansabdar, who were basically royal officers.

 The mansabdars were nobles who acted as military commanders, high civil and military officers, and provincial governors.